tommyluke/detroit-cyber-strong/cli_navigation/cli_nav_0.md

 Mac or Linux users, open _Terminal_\
 \
 A basic command to view your current path and directory (a directory is also called a folder)\
-  Linux or Mac: Print Working Directory\
+  Mac or Linux: Print Working Directory\
     `pwd`\
   Windows:\
     `cd`\